-Another of the places to visit in Arusha is the National History Museum in Arusha is also known as the Old Boma museum and is home to a collection of historical artifacts.
-IT’s a great starting point for history and culture lovers.
+Another of the places to visit in Arusha is the National History Museum in Arusha is also known as the Old Boma museum which is home to a collection of historical artefacts.
+It’s a great starting point for history and culture lovers.

 One of the things to do in Zanzibar is to visit Prison Island, about half an hour away from Stone Town.
-This island gets it’s name from it’s former use as it was an used as a detention area of rebellious slaves and people with deadly diseases.
+This island gets its name from its former use as it was used as a detention area for rebellious slaves and people with deadly diseases.
 It is a tourist attraction with one of the main draws being giant tortoises some tortoises calling this place home are nearly 200 years old!

-Zanzibar is a popular destination and is world renowned for their beaches.
+Zanzibar is a popular destination and is world-renowned for its beaches.
 The beaches in Zanzibar are on another level.
 With crystal blue waters and exotic fruits.
 Beaches such as Jambiani, Matemwe and Bwejuu really offer it all to travellers looking to relax.
 Why not rent a room at a beach hotel and live your best life.

-Other places to visit in Zanzibar is the Palace Museum, commonly known as the Sultan’s Palace, The Palace Museum to some is the most historic building in Stone Town as it was built in the 19th and now displays artifacts of the past Sultan family
+Other places to visit in Zanzibar is the Palace Museum, commonly known as the Sultan’s Palace, The Palace Museum to some is the most historic building in Stone Town as it was built in the 19th and now displays artefacts of the past Sultan family.